danielwp22/danielwp22-My-personal-repository./README.md

 ## Hi there 👋

-- 🔭 I’m currently working on AI robotics
+- 🔭 I’m currently working on Machine Learning Projects
-- 🌱 I’m currently learning C++

 <!--
 **DanielWP22/DanielWP22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.